MicrosoftDocs/win32/desktop-src/winmsg/wm-settingchange.md

-﻿---
+---
-Description: 'A message that is sent to all top-level windows when the SystemParametersInfo function changes a system-wide setting or when policy settings have changed.' ms.assetid: '77174e06-a25b-440a-9e9c-4fd5979c433c'
+Description: A message that is sent to all top-level windows when the SystemParametersInfo function changes a system-wide setting or when policy settings have changed. ms.assetid: 77174e06-a25b-440a-9e9c-4fd5979c433c
-title: 'WM\_SETTINGCHANGE message'
+title: WM\_SETTINGCHANGE message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_SETTINGCHANGE message